marzeq/blog.marzeq.codes/src/pages/posts/discord-bot-typescript.md

   await reaction.message.react("👍")
 })
 ```

-What this code does is that it will add a 👍 reaction to every message that has a 👍 reaction added to it, essentially doubling the count for the 👍 reaction.

 If everything went well, you should now be able to test the event in your Discord server.